← Math & statistics

 How does the calculator detect repeating decimals?

-How can I verify the long-division result?
+How can I check the answer?